stanxie28/stanxie.github.io/_research/capacity.md

 Abstract
 ------
-This paper presents one measure of state capacity and applies it tocharacterize how state capacity interacts with society and with space.
+This paper presents one measure of state capacity and applies it to characterize how state capacity interacts with society and with space.